andy-stewart-design/shdr/README.md

 ### Uniform Types

 The types assigned to each uniform will be automatically inferred by the library.
 By default all numbers will be treated as floats.
-If you specifically need a number to be an interger instead, pass it in as a string.
+If you specifically need a number to be an integer instead, pass it in as a string.

 - Floats: `0.25`, `12`, or `"0.25"`
 - Ints: `"12"`